yhara/rusty-tags/README.md

 ============

 Mac OS users may encounter problems with the execution of `ctags` because the shipped version of this program does not support the recursive flag.
-See [this posting](<http://gmarik.info/blog/2010/10/08/ctags-on-OSX>) for how to install a working version with homebrew.
+You can install a working version with homebrew.

+1. `brew install ctags`
+2. ``echo `brew --prefix`/bin/ctags``
+3. Set the result of 2. to `ctags_exe` of config.toml (see Configuration)

 Cygwin/Msys Issues
 ==================